Investigating the structure of gluon fluctuations in the proton with incoherent diffraction at HERA: Conclusions and Discussion

+We see that similarly to the large scale DGLAP limit, the phase-space density in the transverse plane becomes more dilute at large $|t|$.
+This may point towards a perturbative approach for extending the hotspot model to large $|t|$, similar to a DGLAP evolution of "hotspot splittings", taking the small $|t|$ hotspot model as a non-perturbative initial state.

-Furthermore, we have introduced a modified proton thickness function that not only reproduces the small $|t|$ coherent spectrum, but also improve the small $|t|$ description in the incoherent cross section with one extra parameter which we interpret as a measure of gluon-gluon correlations.
+Furthermore, we have introduced a modified hotspot thickness function that not only reproduces the small $|t|$ coherent spectrum, but also improve the small $|t|$ description in the incoherent cross section with one extra parameter which we interpret as a measure of gluon-gluon correlations.
 We therefore expect that this parameter will play a more significant role when we extend the investigation to $\rho$ and $\phi$ mesons, which contribute to the amplitude at larger dipoles than the $J/\psi$ mesons studied here.

-Studies of the dependence of number of hotspots on momentum fraction $x$ suggest that the number will go up with smaller $x$.
-This would manifest in the energy dependence $W_{\gamma p}$.
-We see that our models describe well all available $W_{\gamma p}$ spectra for all $t$.
+Studies of the dependence of number of hotspots on momentum fraction $x$ suggest that either the number of hotspots, or their widths will increase with smaller $x$ (see \cite{Kumar:2022aly} for our recent detailed investigation of these effects).
+This would manifest in the $W_{\gamma p}$ dependence of the cross section.
+We see that our models describe well all available $W_{\gamma p}$ bins for all $t$.
 At large $|t|$ we would have a larger $x$ which may off-set the large $W_{\gamma p}$ behaviour in the proton substructure.
 A detailed study of the $W_{\gamma p}-t$ substructure of the proton would therefore be an intriguing endeavour both experimentally and phenomenologically.

 The future electron-ion collider, with its significantly increased luminosity compared to HERA, will be able to measure the incoherent $t$-spectrum at unsurpassed precision.
 Hopefully, the EIC will also be able to increase the reach in $t$, which would cast light on this compelling physics.
 This would for the first time enable a direct precision measurement of the scaling behaviour in the geometrical density fluctuations of gluons in the transverse plane.